nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/import.md

     ## 5 Adipose Tissue Female 40-49       Violent and fast death 2
     ## 6 Adipose Tissue Female 50-59 Fast death of natural causes 3

 Now you have successfully imported data using multiple methods.
-Let's complete and exercise.
+Let's complete an exercise.

 ### Exercise